ickymettle/netgear_cm_exporter/README.md

 ## Grafana Dashboard

 A sample grafana dashboard can be found in the `grafana/` directory.
-You can import this into your Grafana instance to get up and running with a quick dashboard.
+You can import `netgear_cable_modem.json` into your Grafana instance to get up and running with a quick dashboard.

 ![Grafana Dashboard Screenshot](/grafana/dashboard_screenshot.png)